buntygateway/BarChartView/README.md

 ## Usage

-The main guideline you need to is to crete the instance of `BarChartView`, add to the viewController's view and call the show method passing the array of dictionaries.
+The main guideline you need to follow, is to create the instance of `BarChartView`, add to the viewController's view and call the show method passing the array of dictionaries.
 The keys must be `v1`, `v2` and `label` as shown below.

 ```swift
 let barChartView = BarChartView(frame: frame)